TomHarrop/5acc/README.md

 ### Requirements

 `singularity`
 `snakemake` ≥ 4.7.0

-#### To run the analysis:
+### Run the analysis:

 `snakemake --use-singularity --cores={threads} --resources mem_gb={ram_limit}`

-#### Software environment
+### Software environment

-The software for the analysis is listed below.
-It is packaged in a singularity container at shub://TomHarrop/singularity-containers:five-accessions, which will be automatically pulled by the `snakemake` command above.
+The software used in the analysis is listed below.
+A singularity container for this pipeline is hosted at [shub://TomHarrop/singularity-containers:five-accessions](https://www.singularity-hub.org/collections/996). `snakemake` will pull the container using the `--use-singularity` flag, and all analysis will run with software installed in the container.

-`bbmap` script `repair.sh`
+`bbmap` ≥ 38.00
 `bedtools` ≥ 2.26.0
 `cuffcompare` ≥ 2.2.1
 `STAR` ≥ 2.5.3a